bryanhjn/JpaCodeGenerator/README.md

   - IntelliJ IDEA Ultimate

-    (Community Edition with Database Tool Plugin may also work.
+    (Community Edition with "Database Tool" Plugin may also work.
 I didn't test it 'cause it's a paid plugin)

 - ##### Plugin：